iArcanic/im-cw1/report/gaming-db-report.md

 );
 ```

-As before, here is an enumeration for each teams result status.
+Here is an enumeration for each teams result status.
 Currently, it has been set to these four values – which the attribute in the table has to conform to, however, this can easily be scalable.
-More result parameters can be added as and when required, such as more finishing positions or a Prize enumeration.
+More result parameters can be added as and when required.

 ## 3.5 Roles and permissions

 Each `GRANT` statement only allows a narrow scope of privileges fitting the context of the entity.
-This supports the idea of the least privilege principle, allowing for a more secure database and limiting unathorised access.
-This mapping in the backend can give a good approximation in how that specific entity will legally interact with the system, allowing for a good balance in usability and data protection.
+This supports the idea of the least privilege principle.
+This mapping in the backend can give a good approximation in how that specific entity will legally interact with the system.

 ### 3.5.1 PlayerRole